Apple Music has struck a new deal with China Mobile, China’s dominant wireless carrier with more than 1 billion mobile customers.

 The Chinese streamer and Spotify own stakes in each other, and Spotify’s mainland China strategy “is our investment in Tencent Music,” Barry McCarthy, Spotify’s then-CFO, said in 2018.

 Apple Music has so far struggled to rival the reach of domestic Chinese music streamers.
-According to Daxue Consulting, is partly due to the Apple service’s limited collection of songs in the market.
+According to Daxue Consulting, that is partly due to the Apple service’s limited collection of songs in the market.

 China is known to limit foreign music in the domestic market, particularly through censorship of lyrics.